 Haimoff added that the mayors “just basically keep moving along, prodding, like pushing an elephant uphill.”

 While in the early stages of analysis, the storage plan must meet strict environmental standards.
 The Essex County Executive has expressed an openness to evaluating various options to better protect Essex County communities of Millburn, and also South Orange and Maplewood, as well as the regional communities.
-And South Orange and Maplewood were recently asked to join the council.

 Storage of storm water on the reservation would slow the west branch of the river where the east and west branches meet so the east branch communities of South Orange and Maplewood would also benefit.